subirvarma/GeneralCognitics/_posts/2023-6-14-Autonomous_Systems.md

+---
+layout: default
-# The Evolution of Agents: From Reinforcement Learning to LLM Agents
+title: "The Evolution of Agents: From Reinforcement Learning to LLM Agents"
+---

 ## Introduction